cerus/sharedmem/README.md

 ## Compatibility

-sharedmem is technically compatible with Linux and Windows, but no native Windows libraries exist yet.
-You could compile your own though.
+sharedmem is compatible with Linux and Windows.

 ## Installation